 - The philosophical part of the Constitution (Fundamental Rights and the Directive Principles of State Policy) derive its inspiration from the American and Irish Constitutions respectively.

 - The political part of the Constitution (the principle of Cabinet government and the relations between the executive and the legislature) has been largely drawn from the British Constitution.

 To read more about the Sources of the Constitution, check the linked article.

 |Kickstart your UPSC preparation now and complement it with the links given below:|

 - Constitutions are classified into rigid and flexible.

-- A flexible constitution is one that can be amended in the same manner as the ordinary laws are made, as for example, the British Constitution.
+- A flexible constitution is one that can be amended in the same manner as ordinary laws are made, for example, the British Constitution.

-- The Indian Constitution is a unique example of the combination of rigidity and flexibility.
+- The Indian Constitution is a unique example of a combination of rigidity and flexibility.

 - A constitution may be called rigid or flexible on the basis of its amending procedure.

 - The Indian Constitution provides for three types of amendments ranging from simple to most difficult procedures depending on the nature of the amendment.